 Abstract Chicago photography prints

-Chicago is known for its architecture, but instead of always taking grand skyline shots, sometimes it is fun to zoom in on the details of what makes this city unique.
+Chicago is known for its architecture, but instead of always taking grand skyline shots, it is sometimes fun to zoom in on the details that make this city unique.
 I walked around the heart of Chicago using a 100-500mm lens to find various compositions inside the towering skyscrapers.
 From Jeanne Gang’s Aqua to Benjamin Howard Marshall’s The Drake Hotel, I wandered around the city, pulling the soul of the city out one frame at a time.

 Michigan Avenue photography